Anthony Garone

 I have worked with Grammy-winners, Emmy-winners, Olympic athletes, TED speakers, Fortune 500 executives, NASA astronauts, inventors, mathematicians, physicists, and world-renowned experts.

-This book sequences what I have observed in serious people and adopted in my own work: discipline, practice, pressure, limits, service, and joy.
+This book sequences what I have observed in others and adopted for myself.

 Readers found themselves in it